-If a concern relates to a senior member of Vernon Gate central team, it will be reported immediately to the Chief Executive Officer (CEO) Richard insignificant, it means that the behaviour towards a child may not meet the safeguarding threshold for the host Local Authority.

-Atkinson, who will liaise with the LADO and they will decide on any action required.
+If a concern relates to a senior member of Vernon Gate central team, it will be reported immediately to the Chief Executive Officer (CEO) Richard Atkinson, who will liaise with the LADO and they will decide on any action required.
 The CEO will also liaise with other Directors as appropriate.